Slayer95/aura-bot/CLI.md

 This option is equivalent to ``<bot.latency>`` in `config.ini`

 This option is equivalent to ``<map.bot.latency>`` in map configuration

+## \`--latency-equalizer-frames\`

+When the latency equalizer feature is enabled, this parameter specifies the maximum delay that can be added to players' actions, measured in game ticks.

 ## \`--latency-max-frames \<VALUE\>\`